 HMRC provide useful information about credit cards on GOV.UK.
 Although this is aimed at employers, it will also be useful to employees.

 Your employer might pay for you to have private medical cover.
 This is usually via a group plan organised by your employer.
 The benefit on which you pay tax is the cost to the employer for the cover you receive.
-In certain circumstances, from 1 January 2015 your employer may pay up to £500 for you to receive private medical treatment without that being a taxable benefit to you provided that certain conditions are satisfied.
+In certain circumstances, your employer may pay up to £500 for you to receive private medical treatment without that being a taxable benefit to you provided that certain conditions are satisfied.

 HMRC provide useful information about the private medical insurance benefit on GOV.UK.
 Although this is aimed at employers, it will also be useful to employees.